Soham11k/Soham11k/README.md

 <h2 align="center">Hello World!!!</h2>

 # 🙋🏻‍♂️ About Me:
-As an undergraduate student pursuing a Bachelor of Technology in Computer Science and Engineering at SRM University in Kattankulathut, I am deeply committed to the transformative potential of augmented reality (AR) and virtual reality (VR) technology.
+As an undergraduate student pursuing a Bachelor of Technology in Computer Science and Engineering at SRM University in Kattankulathur, I am deeply committed to the transformative potential of augmented reality (AR) and virtual reality (VR) technology.
 These technologies have the potential to revolutionize the world and simplify life for all.
 Furthermore, I am particularly interested in digital image processing and exploring its potential to enhance